 In her first term Jessica successfully completed the Police Parliamentary Scheme, spending a month during recess with a range of Departments and frontline Police Officers in Gwent Police.
 She was also appointed by the Speaker to the Members’ Advisory Committee to oversee the setting up of the first ever Nursery in the House of Commons.

-Jessica serves the Shadow Deputy Leader of the House, as well as a Senior Whip in the Opposition Whips’ office with responsibility for EU Withdrawal, Wales and Prime Minister’s Questions.
+Jessica serves the Shadow Deputy Leader of the House, as well as a Senior Whip in the Opposition Whips’ office with responsibility Wales, Prime Minister’s Questions, BEIS and Climate Change.

 Posts held in Parliament: